Practice Drop, Cover, and Hold On

 • Earthquake motion can turn loosely packed, water-saturated soil to liquid—"liquefaction.”
 Liquefied soil loses its density and ultimately the ability to support roads, buried pipes, and, of course, houses.
 If liquefaction occurs on or near your property, your house may sink by inches or several feet and be surrounded by or filled with liquefied soil.

-Understanding Your Local Risks & Hazards
+Understanding Your local Risks and Hazards

 California is earthquake country.
 With nearly 16,000 known faults, each region of the state holds earthquake risk.
 Most of us live within 30 miles of an active fault.
 Know your risk.